 The northernmost park in the U.S., the Gates of the Arctic National Park and Preserve covers 8.4 million acres in the Brooks Range and offers no roads, trails or visitor services.
 The beautifully vast landscape has remained virtually unchanged for thousands of years, offering visitors a rare, magnificent view of migrating caribou, glacier-carved valleys, and mesmerizing, aurora-lit winter night skies.

 - Tour du Mont Blanc, France, Italy, and Switzerland

 Circling Mont Blanc – also known as the rooftop of Western Europe – is an epic 11-day adventure.
 During the Tour du Mont Blanc, you’ll traverse France, Italy, and Switzerland, and travel through several enchanting mountain passes, with breathtaking views of the continent’s grandest glaciers.
 Europe’s most famed long-distance walk dips down into several different valleys and reaches a peak of 8,743ft at the Col des Fours in France and the Fenêtre d'Arpette in Switzerland.

 Embarking on Your Adventure

 The world boasts countless exotic, beautiful, and rarely visited locations just waiting to be explored.
 If you’re in the midst of planning your next adventure, be sure to spend as much time organizing your pack as you do your itinerary.
-Traveling to dangerous and remote locations calls for special gear such as a satellite phone or satellite hotspot.
+Traveling to dangerous and remote locations calls for special gear such as an Iridium satellite phone.

 Want to learn more about what essentials you should bring to your next big adventure?
 Check out our blog post, Backpacking 101: The Ten Essentials for a run down on what you won’t want to leave behind.